LSSTDESC/CosmologyMeetings/README.md

 # Event List

 This is under development - the idea is to scrape the calendar to make an automatically-updated, searchable, time-ordered listing.
 To let everyone know about an upcoming cosmology meeting, please [open an issue](https://github.com/LSSTDESC/CosmologyMeetings/issues).
+Good sources of information regarding upcoming meetings include: [the CADC astronomy meetings page](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/meetings/index.html).

 # About Cosmology Meetings